adamfreedma/fps/README.md

 ## Requirements:
 You will need to install pygame, pyopengl, and numpy.

-you could install them using pip:
+you can install them using pip:
 ```
 pip install pygame
 pip install pyopengl